splunk/splunk-library-dotnetlogging/README.md

 #### Version 1.5

-Splunk Logging for .NET enables you to configure UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.
+Splunk Logging for .NET enables you to configure [HTTP Event Collector] (http://dev.splunk.com/view/event-collector/SP-CAAAE6M), UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.